 Who was affected by WannaCry?

 WannaCry made headlines after hitting multiple NHS organisations across the country.
-Systems across 16 NHS sites, including hospital trusts and other institutions, were crippled by a sudden inability to access core functions, leading to severe delays as hospitals fell back on analogue methods.
+Systems across 16 NHS sites, including a third of hospital trusts and 5% of GP practices, were crippled by a sudden inability to access core functions, leading to severe delays and the cancellation of some 19,000 appointments.

 Victims were urged not to pay the ransom, and by the time WannaCry had stopped spreading, just 327 payments had been made to the hardcoded bitcoin wallet addresses associated with the malware.
 The total amount paid was around $140,000 when it was withdrawn from the wallets in August 2017.

 What vulnerabilities did WannaCry exploit?